-1. The State University of New York College at Fredonia shall maintain high ethical standards in science and other scholarly work, prevent misconduct where possible, and promptly and fairly evaluate and resolve instances of alleged or apparent misconduct.
+1. Fredonia shall maintain high ethical standards in science and other scholarly work, prevent misconduct where possible, and promptly and fairly evaluate and resolve instances of alleged or apparent misconduct.

-3. The State University of New York College at Fredonia shall take appropriate disciplinary action against any individual found guilty of misconduct.
+3. Fredonia shall take appropriate disciplinary action against any individual found guilty of misconduct.
 This will include disclosure to funding agencies, collaborating scientists and institutions, journal editors, professional associations, licensing boards, and potential employers who request oral or written references.

 4. These policies apply to scientific research and related scholarly writing conducted by any member of the University faculty or staff, students, technicians or others, inclusive of those having applied for or received PHS funding.
 They are not intended to address issues, such as the conduct of students in fulfilling course requirements, which are covered by other policies.

 5. These procedures for the institutional handling of allegations of scientific misconduct normally have four stages:

 a. an inquiry to determine whether the allegation or related issues warrant further investigation;